brianc/node-sql/README.md

 __Seriously:__

-    your contributions and ideas >= my contributions and ideas.
+    your contributions >= my contributions

 I definitely need help with mysql and sqlite syntax.
 I'm not very familiar...so that's always a good place to start.